QuantumPlasmaMPIK/PairBeamFEL/README.md

 ## Repository structure

-This repository provides the simulation inputs, customized PIC source components, and post-processing scripts used for the numerical study.
-It is organized into three main components:
+This repository provides the simulation inputs, customized PIC source components, and post-processing scripts used for the numerical study in [arXiv:2603.15407](https://doi.org/10.48550/arXiv.2603.15407).
+It is organized into three main folders:

 ### 1. `Smilei/`

 #### 1.1. `src/`
-This directory contains the **modified SMILEI source tree** used for the FEL simulations.
+This directory contains the **modified SMILEI source code** used for the FEL simulations.
 It corresponds to a customized implementation of the [public PIC code](https://github.com/SmileiPIC/Smilei) in which the standard source has been extended to support the simulation workflow required for pair-beam FEL studies.
 In particular, the modified version is intended to handle:

 - **Lorentz-boosted undulator-field treatment** for efficient boosted-frame FEL modeling,
 - **custom bunch initialization** for electron-only and electron-positron beam configurations in bunch rest frame,